ShiraCahen/Jerusalem-union-against-drugs-alcohol/README.md

-# Jerusalem union against drugs and alcohol
+# Parents Patrol
+# Jerusalem-union-against-drugs-alcohol

 Our application will serve the organization that are responsible for teenager who use drugs and alcohol at Jerusalem.
 The aforementioned organization will use our applicatoin to manage parents patrol data document, to fill patrol documents and follow for teens which the organization help.